Stephen-Zhong1/nightreign-relic-reroller/README.md

 As for if this is cheating, I think not.
 Part of the reason I created this project is that relic cheaters are a pretty common problem, and some members of the community even openly defend it.
 A common argument is that the relic system is deeply flawed and cheating is a way to "fix" it.
 While I obviously don't agree that that justifies cheating, it is true that the gameplay loop of rerolling is extremely tedious and a chore especially if you have millions of murk like me.
 This tool automates that **while not doing anything the player themselves cannot do.** In addition, unlike a macro in a fighting game, it does not help overcome any sort of skill or execution barrier, it only alleviates the busywork of rerolling.

-**I STRONGLY CONDONE CHEATING AND DISCOURAGE SAVE SCUMMING.** I genuinely believe that this tool is not cheating and I hope that by creating this and releasing it to the community that cheaters will become less prevalent.
+**I STRONGLY CONDONE CHEATING AND DISCOURAGE SAVE SCUMMING.** I obviously can't compel you not to cheat but I genuinely believe that this tool is not cheating and that by creating this and releasing it to the community that cheaters will become less prevalent.

 ## **Why can't I find [so-and-so] effect?**
 The way my script is set up, I have to personally actually roll the effect before I can add it.
 After about 250k murk spent I just gave up looking for Evergaol bonus for example.
 I also excluded some effects that are essentially filler such as Intelligence+3.